haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   A graph to boost efficiency
   While still configuration-free.

-  A network where Rbridges can
+  A network where RBridges can
   Route packets to their target LAN.

   The paths they find, to our elation,